patrickfung/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 {% img blog/angular-pwa-auth/angular-login-button.png alt:"Angular Login Button" width:"800" %}{: .center-image }

-Click the **Login** button and sign-in with one of the user's that are configured in your Okta application.
+Click the **Login** button and sign-in with one of the users assigned in your Okta application.

 {% img blog/angular-pwa-auth/angular-okta-login.png alt:"Angular Okta Login" width:"800" %}{: .center-image }